Bank Runs With and Without Bank Failure: Constructing the Bank Distress Episodes Dataset

 We use these datasets to create a validated list of U.S. banks, which are the main input to our \texttt{bank-census} Python package.

 This package receives tuples of (state, city, bank), cleans up and standardizes these names, and then matches them against the validated list of banks.
 If a direct match fails, the package attempts several fallback approaches to find the correct institution.
-These include replacing common abbreviations, fixing typos, etc. As a large resort, we manually constructed a crosswalk linking about 2,000 names against their standardized versions.
+These include replacing common abbreviations, fixing typos, etc. As a last resort, we manually constructed a crosswalk linking about 2,000 names to their standardized versions.